 Gaelic reconstructionists avoid going out on this evening as the spirits as most active, or if they do, its in disguise.
 They light bonfires and carry flames around their property to protect and sain it.
 They carve turnip lanterns, hold big feasts, do divinations, give offerings to the gods and ancestors, leave food out for the dead and light candles for them.
 Its also a time to play games, sing songs and make a parshell cross.

 Neo-pagans often celebrate this time with a dumb supper to honour the dead.
-For Norse reconstructionists, its a good time to honour Odin as the Norse god of the dead, frey as God of the harvest as well as the ancestors and elves (the disir and alfar).
+For Anglo Saxons and Norse heathens, its a good time to honour Woden as psychopomp and the leader of the wild hunt across the winter skies, or to honour Hel as the goddess of death as well as the ancestors and elves (the disir and alfar).

 It is traditional to celebrate this festival by eating a large feast of late harvest foods e.g. pumpkins, apples, nuts, root vegetables and barmbrack bread.
 It’s also the traditional time for remembering our ancestors and those we have loved and lost e.g. by visiting their graves and putting fresh flowers there.
 Personally, I build an altar and put photos and mementos of those I have lost recently on it.
 I also put up my family tree.
 On Samhain eve I perform a ritual of remembrance, lighting a candle for each person I am remembering and holding a minutes silence in respect.
-I am also having a party with friends, decorating the house and eating traditional foods like Pumpkin soup, Colcannon (mashed potato with kale or cabbage), baked apples and gingerbread.
-I will do also carve a pumpkin, leave out a meal for the ancestors and drink lots of the sloe gin I made at the end of August, as well as mulled cider.
+I also usually have a party with friends, decorate the house and eat traditional foods like Pumpkin soup, Colcannon (mashed potato with kale or cabbage), baked apples and gingerbread.
+I also carve a pumpkin, leave out a meal for the ancestors and drink lots of mulled cider.
+Apples are a particularly good offering for ancestors to leave at grave sites or on your altar as they are seasonal and represent immortality in folklore.
 The nearest Celtic area to me is Cornwall and this time is celebrated there as Allantide, where it is customary to give an Allan apple to each family member as a symbol of good luck and children would often put it under their pillows.
 I will probably do that too if I can find some.